nathan-nguyen/algo/README.md

 12. Depth First Search

 When the graph contains loops **and** parent value depends on child value, using DFS is **not recommended**.

+If the graph is DAG, it is safe to use DFS.